halfbackflip/cyber_blog/_posts/2021-02-27-Using-Threat-Intelligence.markdown

 A glossary of all the terms, acronyms and slang I run across for this chapter.

 <table>
-{% for item in site.data.todayscybersecurityanalyst %}
+{% for item in site.data.usingthreatintelligence %}
     <tr>
         <td>{{item.Term}}</td>
         <td>{{item.Definition}}</td>